Support after I test...

 Stay on treatment

 People living with HIV can live long and healthy lives.
-Taking your meds every day–called treatment adherence–can reduce your viral load (the amount of HIV in your body) and help you become undetectable.
-Being undetectable means that your HIV is managed and that you can’t pass HIV on to your sex partners.
+Taking your meds every day–called treatment adherence–can reduce your viral load (the amount of HIV in your body) and help you reach an undetectable viral load.
+Having an undetectable viral load means you won't pass HIV on to your sex partners.
+This is known as Undetectable = Untransmittable or U=U.

 Get support